Sh1r0Yaksha/Prediction-of-Pokemon-Fights/README.md

 This file contains the notebook used for preprocessing and feature selection of the data.

  ### `notebooks/training.ipynb`
- This file contains the various models used for training data. **STILL IN DEVELOPMENT**
+ This file contains the various models used for training data.

 ## `pictures/`
 This folder contains the various pictures used in the project